Loading

 Additional Tips

 1) Common communication that works without WiFi when purchasing a Sim card includes Whatsapp.
-Please have this app downloaded for easy communication while visiting. **Information regarding how to get Sim Cards and ESim will be posted soon.
+Please have this app downloaded for easy communication while visiting.
 2) We recommend packing anti-nausea / sickness medication such as Zofran or Imodium.
 3) Tap water is not drinkable in Lebanon.
 4) Google Maps is more reliable than other navigational apps.
 You can pre-download Lebanon's map through google maps which makes it usable without 3G or wifi.
-The steps to download the map on Google Maps is below: - 5) Tipping in Lebanon is common, about 10-12% of the charged amount 6) Don't throw anything in the toilet - even toilet paper.
+5) Tipping in Lebanon is common, about 10-12% of the charged amount 6) Don't throw anything in the toilet - even toilet paper.
 7) Most importantly, enjoy the food and all that the beautiful country has to offer!! *pro tip*: book your seat on the left side of the plane to get the best view of Beirut as you land.